Form 8.3 - The Vanguard Group, Inc.: Balanced Commercial Property Trust Ltd

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit 1p ordinary Sale 9,792 0.79 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit 1p ordinary Purchase 3,590 0.79 GBP 1p ordinary Sale 6,381 0.79 GBP

 (b) Cash-settled derivative transactions